Danodya/developer-profile-analyzer/README.md

 Model classes are used to store the data (Or _attach_ data) which were acquired from the endpoint.
 For an example, `User` model will have the same `private` attributes which the JSON response from the `API` has.
 The model classes also includes `GETTERS` and `SETTERS` which are used to process and synthesize useful kinds of responses in `CustomGithubService` class.
 The same concept is used in Angular if the JSON response consists of a considerable amount of keys in the Object (So it would easier to be proccesses - if the data needs to be processed in Angular layer as well).

+## Challenges, Issues and Risks

+1. **Rate Limit of APIs** – When consuming data from APIs, the web services would not allow more than 100 responses (At most).
+Therefore, paginated responses are offered which needs to be iterated through Hypermedia Link Relations.
+Therefore, a loop through responses (A Page Iterator) is needed to be employed.

+2. **Use of Adapters** – To ease the use of paginated responses, third party libraries for the APIs are used.
+A pertaining risk exists if the web services change the API versions drastically which would lead for a need to change the codebase of third party libraries, which is needed to be done manually.

+3. **Time consuming requests** - Consuming some kinds of data (e.g. Commits from Github API) is time consuming.
+This fact is stated in the API Documentation as well.
+Therefore, "loading spinners" are shown until the data are being loaded.
+To make a better user experience (UX), more data, which does not consume a large amount of time to load, are displayed for the user to observe until the timeconsuming operation finishes.

+4. **Documentation** - Even though some API libraries are very popular among developers, and employed in various applications, a lack of official documentation is still present.
+Therefore, it takes some time to understand how the library works.

+5. **Wrappers** - Since Angular is used at front-end, wrappers for normal JavaScript libraries are used.
+   Sometimes these wrappers offer only a subset of the original library (e.g. ng2-charts).

 ## Acknowledgements